daniel-molina/visualequation/doc/UI.md

 argument but the variant is used for the insertion instead.

 Not every greek letter can be inserted with this command.
-For those cases quoted-insert-extra (M-q) can be used.
+For those cases quoted-insert-extra (M-C-q) can be used.

 Code equivalence: